gpaux/Mediana/CaseStudy01.md

        method = "LogrankTest")
 {% endhighlight %}

+To illustrate the specification of a `Statistic` object, the hazard ratio will be computed using the Cox method.
+This can be accomplished by adding a `Statistic` object to the `AnalysisModel` such presented below.

+{% highlight R %}
+# Analysis model
+case.study1.analysis.model = case.study1.analysis.model +
+  Statistic(id = "Hazard Ratio",
+       samples = samples("Placebo", "Treatment"),
+       method = "HazardRatioStat",
+       par = parameters(method = "Cox"))
+{% endhighlight %}

 ### Define an Evaluation Model

-An evaluation model identical to that used earlier in the case studies with normal and binomial distribution can be applied to compute the power function at the selected event counts:
+An evaluation model identical to that used earlier in the case studies with normal and binomial distribution can be applied to compute the power function at the selected event counts.
+Moreover, the average hazard ratio accross the simulations will be computed.

 {% highlight R %}
 # Evaluation model